Why has the Energy Law been conspicuously absent since 2006?

 2025-08-18

-(1) The international situation continues to evolve, marked by strategic competition among countries worldwide—particularly between China and the United States.
-Issues related to climate change and carbon reduction have undergone shifts over the years.
-After the first commitment period of the Kyoto Protocol expired in 2012, it wasn’t until the Paris Agreement in December 2015 that clear targets were established.
-Later, the Trump administration withdrew from the Paris Agreement, further exacerbating numerous challenges arising from U.S.-China trade tensions.
+(1) The international landscape continues to evolve, with strategic competition among nations—particularly between China and the United States—intensifying.
+Issues related to climate change and carbon reduction have undergone significant shifts over the years.
+Following the expiration of the first commitment period under the Kyoto Protocol in 2012, it was not until the Paris Agreement in December 2015 that clear targets were established.
+Subsequently, the Trump administration withdrew from the Paris Agreement, and a host of challenges stemming from Sino‑U.S. trade tensions emerged.

-(2) Energy spans numerous fields and sectors, requiring the nation to possess strong capabilities in overall coordination and management—both institutionally and operationally.
-At different stages of development, the scale, roles, and significance of various energy sources also vary significantly.
-Moreover, the rise of new energy sources represents, to some extent, a revolutionary shift away from traditional energy systems.
-Balancing the interests of diverse stakeholders is yet another critical issue that must be addressed.
-For China’s current stage of development, many of these challenges have gradually become clearer over time, as history has validated their complexities.
-Seizing this opportune moment to advance the drafting and enactment of the Energy Law aligns perfectly with both the future direction of energy development and the country’s overarching strategic needs.
-It will also contribute to the further refinement and improvement of existing specialized laws.
+(2) The energy sector encompasses numerous fields and departments, and at the institutional and managerial levels, the state requires robust capacity for overall coordination and balanced consideration.
+At different stages of development, the scale, roles, and status of various energy sources also differ markedly.
+Moreover, the emergence of new energy sources represents, to a certain extent, a revolution against traditional energy systems, necessitating careful balancing of the interests of diverse stakeholders.
+As for China’s current stage of development, many of these issues have gradually become clearer over time and through historical experience.
+Leveraging this opportune window to advance the drafting and promulgation of the Energy Law aligns with future energy‑development trends and the nation’s overarching strategic objectives, while also contributing to the refinement of existing sector‑specific laws.

-The National Energy Administration has released the "Energy Law of the People's Republic of China (Draft for Solicitation of Comments)," which spans over 14,000 characters.
-The legislation clearly outlines its core objectives: ensuring energy security as the top priority, followed by optimizing the energy structure, and then enhancing energy efficiency.
+This time, the National Energy Administration has released the “Energy Law of the People’s Republic of China (Draft for Public Comment),” which spans over 14,000 characters.
+The legislation clearly sets out its core objectives: ensuring energy security as the top priority, followed by optimizing the energy mix, and then enhancing energy efficiency.

-The "Energy Law of the People's Republic of China (Draft for Soliciting Opinions)" employs carefully chosen terminology in its specific areas of focus:
+The “Energy Law of the People’s Republic of China (Draft for Public Comment)” employs carefully chosen terminology in its specific provisions:

-(1) In the fossil energy sector: For instance, appropriately developing coal-to-fuel and chemical feedstock technologies reflects, to some extent, the nation's stance on coal-to-chemicals.
-Meanwhile, oil and natural gas development continues to emphasize both onshore and offshore projects, with an accelerated push for offshore oil and gas field development—clearly underscoring the growing importance of offshore energy exploration.
-Additionally, allowing market players that meet entry criteria to participate in oil and gas exploration and production highlights that market-oriented reforms in the oil and gas sector are a key strategic direction.
-In the natural gas domain, promoting rational development and increasing the share of natural gas in primary energy consumption further underscores the need for "reasonable" growth.
+(1) In the fossil energy sector: for instance, the prudent development of coal-to-fuels and chemical feedstocks to some extent reflects the state’s stance on coal‑chemicals; oil and natural gas exploration and production continue to give equal priority to onshore and offshore operations, with accelerated development of offshore oil and gas fields underscoring the importance of offshore resource exploitation; allowing market entities that meet准入 requirements to participate in oil and gas exploration and production indicates that market‑oriented reform in the oil and gas sector is a key direction; and in the natural gas domain, rational development—aimed at increasing natural gas’s share in primary energy consumption—places particular emphasis on “rationality.”

-(2) Non-fossil energy sector: Clearly outlines priorities for advancing and accelerating the development of non-fossil energy sources such as renewable energy and nuclear power.
+(2) Non-fossil energy sector: It has been clarified that priority should be given to developing and accelerating the development of non-fossil energy sources such as renewable energy and nuclear power.
 At the same time,

 1) Strengthened the performance assessment of binding indicators in the annual plan;

-3) It also calls for the power grid to expand the scope of renewable energy integration, while advancing smart grid technologies and energy storage solutions.
-These measures are specifically aimed at addressing the practical challenges encountered in the development of renewable energy—and represent steps the country is gradually taking to resolve them.
+3) It also calls for the power grid to expand the deployment of renewable energy and to develop smart grids and energy storage technologies.
+These measures are aimed at addressing the specific challenges facing the development of renewable energy, which the state is progressively tackling.

-In wind and solar power generation: We will adhere to the principle of simultaneously promoting centralized and distributed approaches, while integrating local consumption with transmission to external markets.
-As for hydropower development, we will clearly advance the construction of large-scale hydropower bases in an orderly manner, while also moderately developing small- and medium-sized hydropower stations.
-Nuclear power development will follow the paramount principle of safety, with investment and operational market access regulated by the State Council.
+In the areas of wind and solar power generation, development will follow the principle of simultaneously promoting both centralized and distributed approaches, while integrating local consumption with transmission to other regions.
+As for hydropower development, large-scale hydropower bases will be advanced in an orderly manner, with moderate development of small and medium-sized hydropower stations.
+Nuclear power development will adhere to the principle of safety first, and the State Council will establish regulations governing investment and market access for nuclear power operations.

-In addition, the draft Energy Law of the People's Republic of China also strategically and systematically guides energy development and utilization activities through comprehensive planning, promoting clean and low-carbon energy development.
-It emphasizes the scientific advancement of energy exploration and energy infrastructure construction to enhance energy supply capacity, while also supporting reforms in energy-related systems and mechanisms, thereby fully advancing the marketization of the energy sector.
+In addition, the Draft Energy Law of the People’s Republic of China seeks to guide energy development and utilization through strategic planning and coordinated policy frameworks, thereby promoting clean and low-carbon energy development; to advance energy development and infrastructure construction in a scientifically sound manner, thus enhancing energy supply capacity; and to support reforms of the energy system and mechanisms, comprehensively advancing the marketization of the energy sector.

 Keywords: